 \section{Analysis procedure}

-DAMA/LIBRA reports the modulation amplitude of the annual modulation signal binned in recoil energy, where this recoil energy is expressed in units of ${\rm keV_{ee}}$, with the subscript standing for electron equivalent energy.
+DAMA/LIBRA reports the modulation amplitude of the annual modulation signal binned in recoil energy, expressed in units of ${\rm keV_{ee}}$, with the subscript standing for electron equivalent energy.
 This means that the measured light yield corresponds to an electron recoil event with the given recoil energy.
-Therefore, if the scintillation event is due to a nuclear recoil, then the recoil energy is obtained as
+Therefore, if the scintillation event is due to a nuclear recoil, then the nuclear recoil energy is obtained as

-where $E_{\rm ee}$ is the electron equivalent energy and $QF_T$ is the quenching factor for the target nucleus $T$.
-We use the nominal values $QF_{\rm Na}=0.3$ and $QF_{\rm I}=0.09$ \cite{Bernabei:2019ajy} in the following analysis.
-In section \ref{sec:resolution} we characterize the sensitivity of our results to a possible energy dependence of the $QF$.
-The modulation amplitude observed by DAMA/LIBRA, binned in recoil energy is shown in figure \ref{fig:DAMAmodulationspectrum}.
+where $E_{\rm ee}$ is the electron equivalent energy and $Q\!F_T$ is the quenching factor for the target nucleus $T$.
+We use the nominal values $Q\!F_{\rm Na}=0.3$ and $Q\!F_{\rm I}=0.09$ \cite{Bernabei:2019ajy} in the following analysis.
+In section \ref{sec:resolution} we characterize the sensitivity of our results to a possible energy dependence of the $Q\!F$.
+The modulation amplitude observed by DAMA/LIBRA, binned in electron equivalent recoil energy is shown in figure \ref{fig:DAMAmodulationspectrum}.

-To assess the compatibility of COSINUS and DAMA/LIBRA within a given model, a straightforward procedure is to find the likelihood of obtaining the observed data in both COSINUS and DAMA/LIBRA, given the model parameters.
+To assess the compatibility of COSINUS and DAMA/LIBRA within a given model, a straightforward procedure is to find the likelihood of obtaining the observed data from both COSINUS and DAMA/LIBRA, given the model parameters.
 Here our goal is instead to perform a model-independent comparison, for which this usual forward analysis is not possible.
 Because COSINUS will directly measure the nuclear recoil energy, we would like to infer the nuclear recoil spectrum from the DAMA/LIBRA modulation spectrum, to allow a direct and model-independent comparison between the two experiments.
-An approximate solution to this \emph{inverse problem} can be obtained via a process of unfolding \cite{Zech:2012ch}; Let the true recoil spectrum be represented by a histogram with $N$ nuclear recoil energy bins, $\{x_j\}$, $j=1,\ldots,N$, and let $A_{ij}$ be the probability for an event in the true bin $j$ to be observed in the electron equivalent energy bin $i$.
-Then the expected number of observed events in bin $y_i$ is given by
+An approximate solution to this \emph{inverse problem} can be obtained via a process of unfolding \cite{Zech:2012ch}; Let the true nuclear recoil spectrum be represented by a histogram with $N_{\rm bin}$ bins, $\{x_j\}$, $j=1,\ldots,N_{\rm bin}$, and let $A_{ij}$ be the probability for an event in the nuclear recoil energy bin $j$ to be observed in the electron equivalent energy bin $i$.
+Then, the expected number of observed events in bin $y_i$ is given by: